StoicSophist/Deer-Sight/README.md

 **AI Solution: AI-Powered Population Monitoring**

+- Using Alexnet I will be able to train a model with images of deer in woods and woods without deer.
+Then the images will be put into set categories that the pretrained network has that consist of various keywords liek pencil and many different animals.

 1. **Real-Time Surveillance:**
    - AI-powered systems, such as drones or camera networks equipped with computer vision technology, can conduct real-time surveillance of wildlife habitats.
 These systems continuously capture and analyze visual data, providing up-to-date information on the distribution and behavior of deer populations.